luizamboni/oauth-study/README.md

    - Authorization Code flow: tokens retrieved via the sample app automatically trigger a call, and results appear on the home page.
    - Client Credentials flow: `make token` prints both the token response and the protected API output.
    - Manual check: provide a token with `TOKEN=<ACCESS_TOKEN> make api-call`.

+> ℹ️ `make reset` tears down the Keycloak/Postgres stack, reloads the realm, and re-applies the `service.reader` role mapping to the `confidential-cli` service account so client-credential calls stay authorized.

 > ℹ️ The `demo` user has the `service.reader` realm role pre-assigned.
 If you prefer to call the API with the `confidential-cli` service account instead, grant that role to the client’s service account in Keycloak or relax `REQUIRED_ROLE` in `api/.env`.